 Get birth gear ready.
 Whether you’re giving birth in a hospital, birthing center, or at home, be sure everything you need is close at hand.
 If you’re heading to the hospital, double check with them for what you should and should not bring, but tried and true items include any paperwork you need (ID, insurance card), a birth plan if you have one, nightgown/nursing gown, robe and slippers, clothes to wear home (something comfy!), personal toiletries, a pillow, your cellphone charger, and whatever you need to relax, such as music.

 Make a birth plan.
 Creating a plan for how you envision your labor and birth to play out is not an exact blueprint, but it is a way to help you make decisions and share them with those around you, including your partner, birth coach, and doctor or midwife.
 Though what you plan may be upended by actual events, knowing what you want is empowering.
 And just the act of creating a plan requires you to research options and weigh possibilities.
 A plan can include things like what kind of pain relief you want (or if you want to avoid medication); if you want to have the option to stand or walk during labor, or use a birthing chair or stool; if you want to avoid an episiotomy or forceps; or if you want to breastfeed immediately (or not).

-Give yourself a break: No to-do list is an absolute, and no one’s judging you if your bag is not packed, your freezer is not stocked, or you haven’t created mailing labels for birth announcements.
+Give yourself a break.
+No to-do list is an absolute, and no one’s judging you if your bag isn't packed, your freezer isn't stocked, or you haven’t created mailing labels for birth announcements.
 Because here’s the thing about preparing for parenthood: No one really has a handle on it anyway.
 Happy New Year and happy soon-to-be new life!